Bear vs Apple Notes (2026): Markdown Polish or Free Default?

 Long-Term Reliability and Vendor Risk

-Atlas.
-Younger product; quarterly Markdown export remains the safe hedge.
+Atlas is the younger product here, so quarterly Markdown export remains the safe hedge.

 Final Take

 Bear wins for Markdown writers who value polished typography and clean export and want to stay inside the Apple ecosystem.
 Apple Notes wins for everyone else: mixed-media capturers, Pencil users, families sharing notes, and users who want zero ongoing cost.
-The two tools barely compete; they serve different users.
+The two tools barely compete because they serve different users.
 For AI-grounded synthesis with source citations across either tool's contents, Atlas beats both.